 Every school district in Texas is required to have a homeless liaison that is responsible for coordinating efforts to assist and support homeless/displaced students.
 The Texas Homeless Education Office (THEO) maintains a current directory of these liaisons: https://www.theotx.org/liaison/.
 THEO also maintains a toll-free hotline: (1-800-446-3142).
 The hotline is staffed from Monday through Friday, 8:00 A.M. to 8:00 P.M.

 Homeless status is exclusive of special education identification, and thus special education programming follows students to any school in which they enroll.
 Parents who are forced to enroll a student with a disability in a different district because of displacement due to a disaster are entitled to services comparable to what they previously received.

-If a disaster destroys a student’s records that diagnosed a disability, or established the student’s special education eligibility, and consequently were the basis of educational and Admission, Review, and Dismissal (ARD) committee decisions, the school district where the child is enrolled must convene an ARD committee to address the student’s specific situation.
+If a disaster destroys a student’s records that diagnosed a disability or established the student’s special education eligibility and consequently were the basis of educational and Admission, Review, and Dismissal (ARD) committee decisions, the school district where the child is enrolled must convene an ARD committee to address the student’s specific situation.
 The ARD committee must determine a course of action to address the lack of documentation and what steps the student needs to take to remain in compliance with the federal framework for special education eligibility.
-The ARD committee should gather, review, and discuss data and observations from teachers and related services staff that might establish the student’s continued eligibility by conducting a Review of Existing Evaluation Determination (REED).
+The ARD committee should gather, review, and discuss data and observations from teachers and related services staff that might establish the student’s continued eligibility by conducting a Review of Existing Evaluation Data (REED).
 If the school district cannot establish the student’s eligibility, it must conduct a new assessment with parental consent.
+(34 CFR § 300.323.)

 After a disaster, new academic or behavioral needs may arise within a student’s educational program.
-The student’s school district must convene an ARD committee to determine the best course of action to address the student’s new need.
+The student’s school district must convene an ARD committee to determine the best course of action to address the student’s new needs.